How to Recover Financially After Coronavirus

 Friends and family members

 While it may not feel good to ask for money from friends and family members, borrowing from them is almost certainly the cheapest way of weathering a financial storm.
-Unlike commercial lenders, they are unlikely to charge interest or impose strict repayment deadlines.
+In addition, unlike commercial lenders, they are unlikely to charge interest or impose strict repayment deadlines.

 Of course, this option still carries a level of risk.
 Although many people find that their loved ones are very understanding and more than willing to help out, others may find that asking for a loan causes rifts in family relationships.
 Ultimately, it is up to you to navigate tricky social situations and decide whether such a loan is feasible.

-If you are considering getting a new credit card, it is very important that you read the small print carefully and work out whether you will be able to cover repayments.
+If you are considering getting a new credit card, you must read the small print carefully and work out whether you will cover repayments.
 Failing to make repayments could affect your credit rating and make it more difficult to apply for financial products later down the line.

 If you only anticipate a fall in income for a week or two, taking out a payday loan may be feasible.
 However, it is important to remember that payday loans have a bad reputation for a reason.
-If you are unable to make a repayment, you may find yourself getting into spiralling amounts of debt that far exceed any financial troubles you were having in the first place.
-Proceed with caution and only take out a payday loan as a last resort.
+If you cannot make a repayment, you may find yourself getting into spiralling amounts of debt that far exceed any financial troubles you were having in the first place.
+So proceed with caution and only take out a payday loan as a last resort.

 Fair finance providers